misheska/misheska.github.com/source/_posts/2013-02-24-using-rbenv-to-manage-multiple-versions-of-ruby.markdown

 installed versions.
 Compounding this issue, the default system-installed version of Ruby for most versions of Linux/Mac OS X tend to be quite old.
-For example, even in the latest version of Mac OS X Mountain Lion, the system-wide version of Ruby is over a year old (ruby 1.8.7p358).
+For example, even in the latest version of Mac OS X Mountain Lion, the system-wide version of Ruby is over five years old (ruby 1.8.7).
 Most developers prefer to use a newer version of Ruby installed in their home directory and to leave the default systemwide version of Ruby untouched.

 [Rbenv](https://github.com/sstephenson/rbenv/) makes managing multiple versions of Ruby easy.
 Rbenv is a lightweight alternative to [Ruby Version Manager (RVM)](http://rvm.io).
 Rbenv does not include any mechanism to install Ruby or manage gems, like with RVM.

 Rbenv is supported on Linux and Mac OS X.  Rbenv doesn't work on Windows.
 For Windows, [Pik](https://github.com/vertiginous/pik) is an Rbenv alternative.